reaganochora/usermanager/README.md

 # usermanager
 A Java web app for user management using Spring MVC, Spring Data , MySQL and JSP.
-You can use this as a user management module for your web app or as starter copde for your project.\
+You can use this as a user management module for your web app or as starter code for your project.
+This the user module from my final project at grad school.\
 DEMO: Login
 ![](src/main/webapp/resources/img/login.JPG)